Financial Stability Department

 The FSC was created in the Bank of Russia in November 2014 and is headed by Bank of Russia Governor Elvira Nabiullina.
 The FSC carries out regular assessments of systemic risks and the stability of the financial system, and discusses macroprudential and anti-crisis measures.

-The ACFS has been operating under the Bank of Russia since August 2019 and is headed by First Deputy Governor of the Bank of Russia Ksenia Yudaeva.
+The ACFS has been operating under the Bank of Russia since August 2019 and is headed by Deputy Governor of the Bank of Russia Philipp Gabunia.
 This Council was established to discuss the current situation in financial markets and financial stability risks and to elaborate recommendations on possible measures aimed at ensuring financial stability.
 The ACFS includes representatives of the financial market.